 Books like Tom Peters and Robert H. Waterman Jr.’s In Search of Excellence promote a kind of Virtue Ethics for business.
 To explain, Peters and Waterman emphasize the abstract ideal of “excellence” over quantifiable business success.

 Peters and Waterman’s belief is that the pursuit of “excellence” will make a business better.
 Practical aspects of the business-like performance will improve because employees are striving for an abstract ideal.

 Similar notions include the pursuit of “quality” through systems like Six Sigma.
-Quality, like excellence, is an abstract ideal the pursuit of which can improve the functioning of a business.
+Quality, like excellence, is an abstract ideal, the pursuit of which can improve a business’s functioning.